COSC3020/isomorphism-nodes-KobeLimon21/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

 Given two graphs, one with 2 vertices and one with 4 vertices.
-They cannot be isomorphic because they are not one ot one or onto, being that they are not one to one or onto since they do ont have the same amount of nodes it would be impossible to map the nodes to each graph being that there would be two extra nodes.
+They cannot be isomorphic because they are not one to one or onto.
+Being that they do don't have the same amount of nodes it would be impossible to map the nodes to each graph since there would be two extra nodes.
 Therefore if two graphs do not have the same number of nodes, they cannot be isomorphic.

 Sources:
 https://en.wikipedia.org/wiki/Bijection - reviewed definition of bijection